 Renowned exhibitors present the latest products and services of material analysis and materials processing.

-Find all the leading manufacturers and startups focusing on material analysis and materials processing participating in analytica in our exhibitor directory.
+You can find all the leading manufacturers and startups focusing on material analysis and materials processing which participate in analytica 2020 in our exibition directory.

 The application sectors and potential uses of modern substances and functional materials are practically unlimited.
 In everyday life, they are used in the food industry, in consumer goods, in the textile industry, in the pharmaceutical and medical sectors, in high-tech industrial products in the electronics and automotive industries and in other branches of industry such as construction chemistry.